 Initial VP2 models (2004 and 2005 manufacture)

-The VP2 model was first released in late 2004 and was subject to an important revision in 2006 when digital T/H sensors were introduced (and certain console hardware changes were made).
+The VP2 model was first released in late 2004 and was subject to an important revision in 2006 when digital T/H sensors were introduced to replace the previous analogue T/H sensors (and certain console hardware changes were made).
 The main VP2 T/H topic has details about the specification and replacement of the digital T/H sensors.

 Note: Some VP2 systems produced towards the end of 2005 are in fact compatible with digital T/H sensors, despite the official changeover date being 1/1/2006.
 Apparently these can be identified by a small round sticker on one of the SIM board chips bearing a hand-written ‘v1.6’ – probably denoting the ISS firmware revision.